jjmontesl/awesit/README.md

-# Sitetool
+# Awesit - Another Website Tool

-Sitetool is a tool to manage website deploy, backup and update workflows.
+Awesit is a tool to manage website deploy, backup and update workflows.

-Sitetool can help developers, content workers, webmasters and users to backup deployed sites and replicate them to different environments.
+Awesit can help developers, content workers, webmasters and users to backup deployed sites and replicate them to different environments.
 It can also calculate file and database differences between environments.
 It can also serve as a backup system and scheduler.